RobbieConceptuel/spark-ar-tutorial-audio-visualizer/README.md

 ## Overview :mag:

-Welcome in this Spark AR Studio tutorial .
+Welcome in this Meta Spark AR Studio tutorial .
-In this project, we will learn how to make an **audio visualizer** using the audio features in Spark AR.
+In this project, we will learn how to make an **audio visualizer** using the audio features in Meta Spark AR.
 This is a tutorial for beginner.

 At the end of the tutorial you will learn how to make an Audio Visualizer like this: